-Generative artificial intelligence (AI) tools like Copilot, ChatGPT, Gemini and Claude have redefined what it means to work, study, teach and create.
+Generative artificial intelligence (AI) tools like Microsoft Copilot, Google Gemini and Claude by Anthropic have redefined what it means to work, study, teach and create.
 These tools generate new content based on existing data from the internet or other databases, including user or University data in certain applications.

 Generative AI requires human input, editing and evaluation.
 It is our responsibility to review and revise AI-generated content to ensure its accuracy and make it our own.